JaredP45/T052-DER/README.md

+**Setup Instructions**
+1. Clone repository
+2. Create virtual env using `python3 -m venv venv`
+3. cd into `DERSite`
+4. Run `pip3 install -r requirements.txt`; all site packages used should install.
+5. Migrations should not have to be updated as both the database `db.sqlite3` and migrations folder are included, but in case not run `python3 ./manage.py makemigrations`.
+If there are migrations to be made, run `python3 ./manage.py migrate` __DO NOT PUSH UP CHANGES WITH MIGRATIONS!__ as this will cause an unalignment issue with existing migrations the database.
+Running migrations terminal commands should be used only to get the localhost site to run for previewing/testing.
+7. Run `python3 ./manage.py runserver` to run server and check localhost.
+8. Site should be up and running!

 **Website Requirements**

 * Just below the navigation bar, there should be a photo banner with solar panels, wind turbines, and batteries.
 The title, “Welcome to DER8.9” with the subheading